github-voice

 Voice by Author Association

 Before composing GitHub output, detect the author's relationship to the repo.
-For PRs, check author_association on the PR object:
+For an existing PR or issue, check author_association on that object: